leportella/v4/content/en/posts/2021-08-21-ste-by-step-site-I.md

 This will create a new folder called `my-blog`, that contains all the basic infrastructure for your website.
 We will basically use 3 things here:

 - **content/** : this is the folder where the content of our website, like pages and blogposts, will live
-- **config.yml**: the configuration file of our project
+- **config.toml**: the configuration file of our project
 - **themes/** : the folder where we will add themes that will apply to our project

 ## Installing a new theme

 Our project is created but if we try to run it, it will just be an empty page.
 We need a style to make it fully functional.

 You could create one from scratch but Hugo has a bunch of themes already prepared and ready to use!
 You can go to [https://themes.gohugo.io/](https://themes.gohugo.io/) and choose a theme you link.
-In this tutorial we will use the [minimalist blog template](https://themes.gohugo.io/themes/hugo-theme-codex/), that is cute and really easy to use 😉
+In this tutorial we will use the [minimalist blog template](https://themes.gohugo.io/themes/hugo-theme-codex/) that is cute and really easy to use 😉

 First we need to make the current project a git environment: